 A new study published in the March 23, 2018, issue of Science Immunology solves this mystery, with a surprising revelation.
-In it a team led by La Jolla Institute for Allergy and Immunology (LJI) diabetes researcher Matthias von Herrath, M.D., reveals that bystander cell accumulation antagonizes rather than abets cell-killing by specific CTLs, curbing inflammation.
+In it a team led by La Jolla Institute for Immunology (LJI) diabetes researcher Matthias von Herrath, M.D., reveals that bystander cell accumulation antagonizes rather than abets cell-killing by specific CTLs, curbing inflammation.

 This is noteworthy because that chief anti-inflammatory role has been traditionally ascribed to what are called regulatory T cells, or “Tregs”, which dampen autoimmune responses.
 The new study challenges this notion and suggests alternate mechanisms can also be at work.

 “We show that the allegedly ‘professional class’ of immunosuppressive Tregs is not necessarily the key player in resolving inflammation in this experimental model,” says von Herrath, a professor in LJI’s Division of Developmental Immunology.
 “We now find that many cells, among them non-specific CTLs, can do that.”